Below, we briefly discuss whether nuclear energy might be sustainable.

 – Waste water from nuclear reactor

-Water is used for cooling, and may be contaminated with radioactive contaminants during use
+Water is used for cooling at a nuclear reactor, and may get contaminated with radioactive contaminants during use

 – Spent nuclear fuel